dangrant6/fakebat/README.md

-# landing page for fake baseball bat startup
+# Landing page for a fake baseball bat startup. /n
+#